Codium-ai/pr-agent/docs/CI_FEEDBACK.md

 - `enable_auto_checks_feedback` - if set to true, the tool will automatically provide feedback when a check is failed.
 Default is true.
 - `excluded_checks_list` - a list of checks to exclude from the feedback, for example: ["check1", "check2"].
 Default is an empty list.
 - `persistent_comment` - if set to true, the tool will overwrite a previous checks comment with the new feedback.
 Default is true.
+- `enable_help_text=true` - if set to true, the tool will provide a help message when a user comments "/checks" on a PR.
+Default is true.